 What Is a Micro ATM?
 Cash Withdrawal Made Easy

-allows banking agents to offer basic financial services like cash withdrawal,
+device that allows banking agents to offer basic financial services like cash

-balance inquiry, and mini statements.
-It works through secure connections with
+withdrawal, balance inquiry, and mini statements.
+It works through secure

-banks and uses card or Aadhaar-based authentication, making banking easier and
+connections with banks and uses card or Aadhaar-based authentication, making

 Table of Contents

-- Benefits of Using a Micro ATM for Cash Withdrawal
+Benefits of Using a Micro ATM for Cash

 What Is a Micro ATM?